 Contract Manufacturer – An outside company hired to manufacture or package products.

 Controlled Atmosphere Packaging – A packaging technique designed to alter the atmospheric gases surrounding a product to extend shelf life.

 Downtime – The amount of time a machine or production line is without function.
 Downtime is different than routine idle time from shift changes and scheduled stoppages.

 Flexible Packaging – A pliable container that quickly changes shape when a product is added.
 Bags and plastic films are often considered flexible packaging.

 Heat Seal – A method of joining two surfaces together with heat fusion.

-Hermetically Sealed Container – Any container designed to secure against the entrance of micro-organisms to keep intertior contents sterile.
+Hermetically Sealed Container – Any container designed to secure against the entrance of micro-organisms to keep interior contents sterile.

 Inert Gas - Inert gases have low reactions when contacted with other substances.
 Inert gases are used in food packaging to help extend food shelf life.

 Pasteurization – A heat treatment of food below 212 degrees Fahrenheit used to destroy organisms dangerous to health.

-Permeability – The passage of a gas, vapor, liquid, or a solid through a barrier without physically affecting the barrier.
+Permeability – The passage of a gas, vapor, liquid, or solids through a barrier without physically affecting the barrier.

 Primary Spoilage – Spoilage of a packaged product due to bacterial or a chemical reaction.

 Quality Control – A detailed process assuring products meet specific standards for commercial consumption.

 Secondary Spoilage – Degradation for products due to busted packaging, improper storage, or expired products.

 Shelf Life – The length of time a packaged product can meet consumption guidelines for mass purchase.

 Shelf Stable – A packaged consumable product that does not require refrigeration or other special storage conditions.